How to Organize a Virtual Race

-In fact, most of the tasks you would be used to from a live event are irrelevant for a virtual race.
+In fact, most of the tasks you would be used to from an in-person event are not really relevant for a virtual race.
 Instead, the focus in virtual races is on branding, marketing and customer fulfillment.

 So why do people enter virtual races?

-If you come from a "real" race background, you may struggle to understand why anyone would enter a virtual race.
+If you come from an in-person race background, you may struggle to understand why anyone would enter a virtual race.

-Even if you would never do a virtual race yourself, however, it is essential that you understand the reasons why people enter virtual races to be able to market yours effectively to them.
+Even if you would never do a virtual race yourself, however, it is essential that you understand the reasons why people do to be able to market your virtual race effectively to others.

-There are three main groups of people taking part in virtual races:
+There are four main groups of people taking part in virtual races:

-- First-timers: For them virtual races can provide the perfect stepping stone to a live event and help them build the confidence they need to enter a race in the real world.
+- First-timers: For them virtual races can provide the perfect stepping stone to an in-person event and help them build the confidence they need to enter a race in the real world.

 - Veteran racers: On the other end of the spectrum, virtual races can provide seasoned racers with a flexible alternative to traditional races at a lower cost without the constraints of having to train and race at specific dates.

-So, however unconventional, virtual races do make sense for a lot of people for a number of different reasons.
-Question is, do they make sense for you, the organizer?
+So, virtual races do make sense to a lot of people for a number of different reasons.

 Why add a virtual race to your event?